revbayes/revbayes.github.io/tutorials/binomial/index.md

 the fundamental concepts of an MCMC algorithm, such as *moves* and *monitors*, which are ubiquitous in every other tutorial.
-After the tutorial you should be somewhat familiar with Bayesian inference (*e.g.,*what is a prior distribution, posterior distribution, and likelihood function) and MCMC simulation (*e.g.,*what are moves and monitors and why do we need them).
+After the tutorial you should be somewhat familiar with Bayesian inference (*e.g.*, what is a prior distribution, posterior distribution, and likelihood function) and MCMC simulation (*e.g.*, what are moves and monitors and why do we need them).

 A Coin Flipping (Binomial) Model
 ================================

-We’ll begin our exploration of Bayesian inference with a simple coin-flipping model.
+We'll begin our exploration of Bayesian inference with a simple coin-flipping model.
 In this model, we imagine flipping a coin $n$ times and count the number of heads, $x$; each flip comes up heads with probability $p$.
 This model gives rise to the Binomial probability